-Separate registration fees will apply to the Outdoor Target Championship, the Field Championship and any novelty events.
-There may be a registration fee for the Canadian Open.
+Separate registration fees will apply to the Outdoor Target Championship, the Fred Usher Cup, the Field Championship and any novelty events.

 Registration fees will be set by the Organizing Committee and must be approved by the Archery Canada Executive.

 The registration form will include a notice that a dress code is in effect at the Championship and that it will be enforced.
 Reference to where the dress code regulations can be found will be included on the registration form or will be included in the registration confirmation sent to registrants in advance of the Championship.
 If the Organizing Committee has a web site, the dress regulations will be posted.